awsdocs/aws-codecommit-user-guide/doc_source/cmd-ref.md

    + us\-gov\-west\-1
    + us\-gov\-east\-1
    + eu\-north\-1
+   + ap\-east\-1
    + me\-south\-1
+   + cn\-north\-1
+   + cn\-northwest\-1

-   For more information about CodeCommit and AWS Regions, see [Regions and Git Connection Endpoints](regions.md)\.
+   For more information about CodeCommit and AWS Regions, see [Regions and Git connection endpoints](regions.md)\.
 For more information about IAM, access keys, and secret keys, see [How Do I Get Credentials?](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html#IAM_SecurityCredentials) and [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)\.
 For more information about the AWS CLI and profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)\.

 To view a list of all available CodeCommit commands, run the following command: